The Day the Door Blew Open — Modern Paraphrase | fresh.bible

 Then Peter walked in and saw the crowd.
 A room full of , all waiting for him.
 He addressed them honestly:

-"You know as well as I do that it's against Jewish for me to associate with or even visit someone from another nation.
+"You know as well as I do that it's against Jewish law for me to associate with or even visit someone from another nation.
 But God has shown me that I should not call any person common or unclean.
 That's why I came without objection when you sent for me.
 So tell me — why did you send for me?"

-told the whole story — the vision, the angel, the specific instructions:
+Cornelius told the whole story — the vision, the angel, the specific instructions:

 "Four days ago, right around this hour, I was praying at home.
-A man appeared in front of me in bright clothing and said, ', your has been heard.
+A man appeared in front of me in bright clothing and said, 'Cornelius, your prayer has been heard.
 Your generosity has been remembered before God.
-Send to for Simon Peter — he's staying at a tanner's house by the sea.'
+Send to Joppa for Simon Peter — he's staying at a tanner's house by the sea.'
 I sent for you immediately, and you've been gracious enough to come.
 So here we are — all of us, gathered in God's presence, ready to hear everything the Lord has given you to say."

 Read that last line again.
 "Here we are — all of us, in God's presence, ready to hear."
 That's a room you want to be in.
 No agendas.
 No skepticism.
 No arms crossed.
 Just a whole house full of people leaning forward, saying, "We're listening."
 That kind of openness is rare.
 And God was about to meet it head-on.

-This is where Peter's whole theology shifted in real time.
+This is where whole theology shifted in real time.
 You can almost hear the realization landing as he spoke:

 "I finally understand — truly understand — that God shows no favoritism.
 In every nation, anyone who fears him and does what is right is acceptable to him."